MailItem in changing times.

 system/shell cares more about than any other environment variable.

 So what?
-It was documented that it was used by expanduser()
+It was documented that it was used by expanduser(), and

 that is what matters.
 Explicitly mentioning some behavior in the